 Scallion Pancakes

-Treat your taste buds to some crispy scallion pancakes, a savory Chinese pastry made with green onions and dough.
+Treat yourself to some crispy scallion pancakes, a savory Chinese pastry made with green onions and dough.
 Scallion pancakes have a savory, slightly salty taste with a hint of onion flavor.

 Daikon Radish Salad